mdn/wp-promote-mdn/README.txt

 2. Automatically linking 'HTML5', 'HTML', and 'JavaScript' keywords.

 == Changelog ==

+= 1.7 =

+* New MDN banners
+* New translation IT_it
+* Support for comments
+* Fixed notification to Mozilla DevEngage team
+* Fixed bad html code in widget
+* CSS class in the link
+* Removed deprecated code

 = 1.6 =
 * Option to notify Mozilla Press and DevRel when publishing post
 * Fix HTML bug in admin notices